claui/vscode-packaging/README.md

 1. Merge the contributions.
 2. Choose a target version number.
 3. Publish to the Marketplace.
 (This modifies `extension/package.json`.)
+4. Publish to the Open VSX Registry.
-4. Create a Git commit, Git tag, GitHub prerelease and GitHub PR.
+5. Create a Git commit, Git tag, GitHub prerelease and GitHub PR.

 ### Merging the contributions